The Parent Connection

 It’s more important than ever that we rethink and harness the power of relationships and recognize that they are not just nice to have, but that they are necessary to have. -Former U.S. Surgeon General Vivek Murthy

 In 2021 we’ll be launching ‘The Parent Connection’, which is a personal support system built on shared experience, compassion, and community.
 Often times you may be the only Hepatoblastoma family at your hospital.
 This program will be an opportunity to have a personal bond with someone who has been through what you are going through, someone who understands that unexplainable feeling of question you can only get from a parent who has been in your shoes.
 In this authentic partnership, the benefits go both ways.
 There is a healing component to sharing your experience with others.

 Caregivers who register for the program will be paired up with someone who has experience in a similar situation: recently diagnosed, in treatment, relapse challenge, palliative care, or bereaved.
-Our core team of mentors are being trained this winter, and we’ll follow-up by offering a larger-scale education program this Spring.
-We hope you all can join us at the Hepatoblastoma Community Conference in May 2021 for the ‘Power of Connection’ workshop!
+Our core team of mentors are being trained this winter, and we’ll follow-up by offering a larger-scale education program this Fall.
+We hope you all can join us at the Hepatoblastoma Community Conference in Fall 2021 for the ‘Power of Connection’ workshop!